houqb/houqb.github.io/_pages/about.md

 + Three papers accepted by NeurIPS'2024
 + Five papers accepted by TPAMI'2024
 + Six papers accepted by CVPR'24 and ECCV'24
-+ Top 2% of Scientists on Stanford List for multiple times
++ Top 2% of Scientists on Stanford List since 2022

 <span class='anchor' id='-group'></span>